 Create a Family-History Totem Pole

-From Microsoft in Education.
+From Microsoft Education Network.

 Genealogy Lesson Plan: Did Your Ancestors Fight in the Civil War?